lamaedelanubeeng/lamaedelanubeeng.github.io/_posts/Studywithme:Kubernetes1.md

     Is a collectin of multiple components responsible for managing the cluster itself.
 They run on controller machines.
         kube-api-server: Controls the Kubernetes API
              can be loadbalanced
-        Etcd: Is the data store for the state of the cluster. stacked means replicated for HA
+        Etcd: Is the data store for the state of the cluster.
+Every configuration is here stacked means replicated for HA

             Can also have an external etcd, running on external nodes in HA themselves.